FrankNPC/steplogs-logging-examples/steplogs-logging-integration-java-spring-example/README.md

 2: When you access complicated business logic cross services, tracing the payloads would be much challenging. steplogs provides logging in language support(No need http proxy/servers) to capture the entire logic traces - no need to search logs any more although we provide.

 3: when you sanitize sensitive/PII in the logs, the difficulty is you may do it before writing into logs, or other assistances.
-Simple steplogs configurations can convert to the desired mask or encryption.
+Simple steplogs configurations can convert to the desired mask or encryption without changing code.

-4: with well preserved logs, in batch basis painlessly testing or re-entering the methods that were failed due to bugs or errors turns debug and datafix.
+4: with well preserved logs, in batch basis painlessly testing or re-entering the methods that were failed due to bugs or errors turns troubleshooting and datafix an easy job.

 5: steplogs can co-exist with any logger like log4j.